 Another EYFS setting or school (as appropriate) to help the child transition between settings.

 If a breach of confidentiality occurs, for example records are seen by unauthorised persons, a full investigation will take place.
 The pre-school manager must report the incident to a member of the committee.
 This will then be looked into by 2 members of the committee.
 A record of the incident will be written up and filed in the confidential filing cabinet.
 In all cases parents involved will be informed about any breach of confidentiality regarding their child’s information.
-The advice on the ICO website is to be followed – it states ‘to assess whether there is a high risk to individuals rights/ freedoms, and if so, the individuals should be contacted as well as the ICO within 72hrs, if the assessment is that there is low risk to the individuals they do not need to be contacted.
+The advice on the ICO website is to be followed – it states ‘to assess whether there is a high risk to individuals rights/ freedoms, and if so, the individuals should be contacted as well as the ICO within 72hrs, if the assessment is that there is low risk to the individuals they do not need to be contacted’.

 The table below gives a comprehensive* list of the records that we take, who we may share this information with and how long we are required to retain it for. *Please note that whilst we have endeavoured to make this a comprehensive list, there may be some additional records that are not noted here.
 Parents will always be made aware of any information that will be recorded before it is taken.